How the Nervous, Endocrine, and Reproductive Systems Interact

 Disorders of the HPG Axis

-- Hypogonadism: Reduced function of the gonads due to hormonal imbalances.
+- Hypogonadism: Low gonadal function due to hormonal imbalance.

-- Polycystic Ovary Syndrome (PCOS): Characterized by hormonal dysregulation affecting ovulation.
+- Polycystic Ovary Syndrome (PCOS): Hormonal dysregulation impairing ovulation.

-- Kallmann Syndrome: Genetic disorder resulting in GnRH deficiency and delayed or absent puberty.
+- Kallmann Syndrome: GnRH deficiency causing delayed or absent puberty.

 Neuroendocrine Tumors

-- Pituitary Adenomas: Can alter hormone secretion, impacting growth, metabolism, and reproduction.
+- Pituitary Adenomas: Alter hormone secretion, affecting growth, metabolism, and reproduction.

-- Hypothalamic Tumors: May disrupt appetite, temperature regulation, and hormonal balance.
+- Hypothalamic Tumors: Disrupt appetite, temperature control, and hormonal balance.

 Stress-Related Infertility

-- Psychological Stress: Can lead to hormonal imbalances affecting fertility.
+- Psychological Stress: Causes hormonal imbalances that affect fertility.

-- Stress Management: Techniques like mindfulness and counseling may improve reproductive outcomes.
+- Stress Management: Mindfulness and counseling may improve outcomes.

 The Role of Feedback Loops

-- Example: Mid-cycle estrogen surge stimulates increased GnRH and LH release, leading to ovulation.
+- Positive Feedback: Mid-cycle estrogen surge boosts GnRH and LH, triggering ovulation.

 Advances in Research